shivanshbindal9/MediaWiki-Action-API-Code-Samples/javascript/README.md

-# MediaWiki Action API Code Samples
+# Code Snippets : Javascript
 Code snippets in Javascript demonstrating how to use various modules of the [MediaWiki Action API](https://www.mediawiki.org/wiki/API:Main_page)

 ### Authentication